 3. Online Services

-The Department of Immigration and Border Protection is committed to building more efficient and effective ways of delivering accessible services through the use of digital channels such as ImmiAccount and Visa Entitlement Verification Online (VEVO).
+The Department of Home Affairs is committed to building more efficient and effective ways of delivering accessible services through the use of digital channels such as ImmiAccount and Visa Entitlement Verification Online (VEVO).

 ImmiAccount is the 'front door' to our online services.
 After creating an ImmiAccount you can complete a number of services online - this includes:

 VEVO is a free online service that allows visa holders to check the details and entitlements of their visa.
 You can also use VEVO to print a copy of your visa details to take with you when you travel, or email your visa details.

 Visa holders may also download our free myVEVO app, which allows you to view and email your visa details via an Android or iOS mobile device.

 4. Australian Visa Application Centres in the Gulf region ⇒ November 2017: introduction of mandatory appointment system

 The Department of Home Affairs has a service delivery partner - VFS Global - for the provision of visa lodgement services throughout nine Australian Visa Application Centres (AVACs) in the Gulf region.

 AVACs offer visa application lodgement services such as: